Bulletin #2761, Container Gardening Series: Gardening in Small Spaces

 So, most would agree that gardening is a worthwhile endeavor.
 However, when most people think of a garden, they imagine a large field that has been plowed with long, neat rows spaced 3 or 4 feet apart to allow cultivation by a tractor or tiller.
 Gardening on such a scale is impossible for city dwellers, considering that residential lot sizes continue to decrease and more and more people are choosing to live in townhomes, condominiums, or apartments.

 Our modern landscapes have little enough room for outdoor leisure in general, not to mention gardening.
-Nevertheless, you would be surprised at the amount of vegetables that can be produced in a very small area.
+Nevertheless, you would be surprised at the number of vegetables that can be produced in a very small area.
 A cherry tomato seedling project in Piscataquis County averaged over $9.50 worth of cherry tomatoes from each seedling.
 When gardening in a small space, there is little need for spacing plants in rows, so planting can be more efficient.
 Also, placing plants in a bed or container reduces the need to walk in or closely around your plants.
 This reduces the chance that soils will become compacted and need frequent tilling.
 And with a little planning, even residents of apartments and condominiums can grow vegetables on their patios.
 Raised-bed and container gardening may also allow those with limited mobility to garden.

 This publication will outline three common methods for gardening in small spaces: